Classification of problematic subgroups of U(n): Alternating forms

 \begin{proof} Every totally isotropic form $\alpha$ is realized as the commutator form of the group~$H_{\alpha}$.
 By Propositions~\ref{prop: form gives extension} and~\ref{proposition: one-to-one}, if $H$ and $H'$ have isomorphic commutator forms $\alpha$ and $\alpha'$, then

 \end{proof}

-Proposition~\ref{proposition: forms=groups} allows us to give an explicit classification of abstract projective elementary abelian \pdash groups.
-The classification result can also be found in \cite{Griess} Theorem~3.1, though in this section we have given an elementary and self-contained discussion and proof.
+Proposition~\ref{proposition: forms=groups} allows us to give the following explicit classification of abstract projective elementary abelian \pdash groups.
+This classification result can also be found in \cite{Griess} Theorem~3.1, though in this section we have given an elementary and self-contained discussion and proof.

 \begin{proposition} Suppose that $H$ is an abstract projective elementary abelian \pdash group

 Let $2s$ be the maximal rank of a symplectic subspace of $V$ under the commutator form of $H$, and let $t=\rank(V)-2s$.
 Then $H$ is isomorphic to $\Gamma_{s}\times\Delta_{t}$. \end{proposition}